 PLAY TO DRINK AND DRINK TO PLAY

 Drinking card games have been popular since early civilization.
 It makes sense; humans love two things, games and alcohol and it should surprise no one that they love them together.
 Though, it can be hard to find good drinking card games, as sometimes there’s too much drinking to game ratio or vice versa.
-The best drinking card games are the ones where there’s just enough game to keep you entertained while not being so complicated that drunk you can’t keep up.
+The best drinking games are the ones where there’s just enough game to keep you entertained while not being so complicated that drunk you can’t keep up.

-For the drinking card games, I’m listing below you’ll need alcohol, at least one friend (or more), and no plans for tomorrow.
+For the drinking games, I’m listing below you’ll need alcohol, at least one friend (or more), and no plans for tomorrow.

-OUR TOP DRINKING CARD GAMES
+DRINKING CARD GAMES

 Toepen is a 3-person drinking card game that can be played with up to 8 people.
 It is a trick-taking card game.
 Each player is dealt a hand of cards and the person left of the dealer starts the first trick.
 All following players must follow suit if possible and the person who plays the highest-ranking card wins the trick.
 All players who didn’t win, lose a life.
 The game is played till a player loses 10 lives.
-This person buys a round for all other players and a new game starts.
+This person buys a round for all everyone and a new game starts.

 This 3-player drinking card game is also be played with gambling, but instead of money, you gamble lives.
 During a trick, a player may knock and increase the bid by one life.
 Other players may then fold, continue playing or increase the bid.